immport-devteam/importblogtest/content/posts/metacyto.md

 “This is the first time a large-scale meta-analysis of cytometry data has been done.
 It shows that heterogeneous cytometry data from independent studies can be combined to provide new insights," says Zicheng Hu, the first author of the study.

 Using MetaCyto, the team performed a joint analysis of 2,926 peripheral blood mononuclear cell (PBMC) samples from ten human immunology cytometry datasets.
 The meta-analysis approach allows the team to discover new differences in immune cells between demographic groups.
-The tool is available as an [R package](https://bioconductor.org/packages/release/bioc/html/MetaCyto.html) and as a [galaxy tool](https://immportgalaxy.org/).
+The tool is available in \_ImmPort Galaxy \_ (https://immportgalaxy.org/) and as an R package (https://bioconductor.org/packages/release/bioc/html/MetaCyto.html) and as a galaxy tool (https://immportgalaxy.org/).

+Funding for MetaCyto provided by the National Institutes of Health (NIH), National Institutes of Allergy and Infectious Disease, under the ImmPort contract HHSN316201200036W